In a previous post, I talked about 5 signs of your mother is toxic.

 - Lack of confidence.
 Bad mothers are typically hypercritical and/or controlling.
 The critical and inconsistent messages that the daughter receives throughout her lifetime leave her feeling insecure and stifle her self-confidence.
 They also create conflicting messages in the daughter’s own heads.
 Regardless of how much she tried to change it, the broken daughter will always hear messages playing in her mind that she isn’t good enough, or isn’t a good daughter.

 - Forming unhealthy attachments in relationships.
 Broken daughters tend to be attracted to relationships with friends and romantic partners who are just like their mothers.
-On the surface, the daughters see their friends or partners as a different person, but eventually the spitting image of the mother surfaces.
+On the surface, the daughters see their friends or partners as different people, but eventually, the spitting image of the mother surfaces.
 It can also be true that the daughter resists forming any relationship due to a lack of trust.

-- Hyper-sensitivity.
+- Hypersensitivity.
 Broken daughters who grew up with bad mothering tend to take many things personally.
 They are often offended by others’ actions or words.
-And many mistake joking or teasing as a full-on attack and therefore instinctively go into defensive mode, attacking, withdrawing, or seeking vengeance, all of which can be damaging to relationships.
+Many mistake joking or teasing as a full-on attack and therefore instinctively go into defensive mode, attacking, withdrawing, or seeking vengeance, all of which can be damaging to relationships.

 - Lack of trust.
 When the key person in your life turns out to be someone you cannot trust, it inevitably affects all other relationships.
 Many broken daughters find it difficult to form quality friendships and receive compliments from mates.
 As a result, broken daughters are constantly requiring others to ‘prove’ themselves.
 Deep down inside they believe that relationships are unreliable.